archboard/docs.tidalptc.com/content/pages/self-hosted.md

 4. Once the installation of Tidal PTC on your server and the installation of the PowerSchool plugin is finished and enabled, you need to finish the Tidal PTC application configuration.
 Visit `https://<your-tidal-ptc-domain>/install to complete installation.

-    For your convenience, your Archboard subscription instructions page will display some of the information needed on the installation page.
+    For your convenience, your Archboard subscription instructions page will display some of the information needed on the Tidal PTC installation page, such as license and PowerSchool API details.